Home Pest Library Ants Odorous House Ants

 This is the standard budding outcome from repellent product use.
 The spray disrupted the active trail, which the colony read as a threat to that satellite nest.
 A portion of the queens and workers relocated to a new satellite in a different wall void or room.
 You did not eliminate the colony.
 You moved part of it.
 The new trail in the new area is now farther from where you originally treated, which makes the total infestation footprint larger than before.
 Placing non-repellent bait along the new trail is the correct next step.
 Let us know what product was used so we can factor the colony expansion into the treatment plan.

 No. Odorous house ants do not excavate wood and cause no structural damage.
-They nest in pre-existing voids and crevices inside the structure, not in wood galleries they create themselves.
-If you see coarse sawdust-like frass near a door frame or window trim, that is carpenter ant activity, not odorous house ant activity.
+They nest in pre-existing voids and crevices inside the structure, not in galleries they create themselves.
+If you see coarse sawdust-like wood shavings near a door frame or window trim, that is carpenter ant activity, not odorous house ant activity.
 The only measurable property impact from odorous house ants is food contamination from foraging workers accessing pantry items and food preparation surfaces.

 A colony that has established a satellite nest inside the structure does not go dormant.
 The wall void buffers the satellite against outdoor temperature swings.
-In Collin County, winter temperatures rarely sustain the sustained cold required to force dormancy in an insulated indoor environment.
+In Collin County, winter temperatures rarely sustain the cold required to force dormancy in an insulated indoor environment.
 Winter indoor activity is a diagnostic signal that the infestation has moved beyond the scouting phase.
 You have an established satellite nest inside the structure, not just foragers entering from outside.
 Treatment that addresses only the entry points and not the indoor satellite will see the same trail resume within days because the nest never stopped.

 What's Bugging You?